PDAL/PDAL/doc/stages/filters.python.rst

 Passing Python objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of PDAL 1.5, it is possible to pass an option to :ref:`filters.python` and
+An JSON-formatted option can be passed to the filter representing a
-:ref:`filters.python` of JSON representing a Python dictionary containing objects
-you want to use in your function.
+Python dictionary containing objects you want to use in your function.
 This feature is useful in situations where you
 wish to call :ref:`pipeline_command` with substitutions.

-If we needed to be able to provide the Z scaling factor of `Example Pipeline`_ with a
+If we needed to be able to provide the Z scaling factor of `Example Pipeline`_
+with a
 Python argument, we can place that in a dictionary and pass that to the filter
 as a separate argument.
 This feature allows us to be able easily reuse the same
 basic Python function while substituting values as necessary.

 .. code-block:: json

-    {
-      "pipeline":[
+  [
       "input.las",
       {
           "type":"filters.python",
           "module":"anything",
           "function":"filter",
           "source":"arguments.py",
           "pdalargs":"{\"factor\":0.3048,\"an_argument\":42, \"another\": \"a string\"}"
       },
       "output.las"
   ]
-    }

-With that option set, you can now fetch the ``pdalargs`` dictionary in your
+With that option set, you can now fetch the pdalargs_ dictionary in your
 Python script and use it:

 .. code-block:: python